Meningitis

 You should get medical help immediately if you're concerned about yourself or your child.

-Trust your instincts and do not wait until a rash develops.
+Trust your instincts and do not wait for all the symptoms to appear or until a rash develops.

 • a high temperature